 Simple to set up, our mud kitchen activity requires only a bucket of mud, a few kitchen items and a handful of “past their best” pantry items.

+If you’ve been following along with us for a while, you know how much I love coming up with unique mud play activities!
 The inspiration behind today’s mud kitchen activity was the awesome pretend “coffee shop” which kept the hooligans busy all last Friday morning.
-If you haven’t seen it, click here to pop over and check it out!
 It was a huge hit, and required nothing more than a few basic supplies and some sand, water and dish soap.

 I’m happy to say that our mud kitchen today was also a complete success, and once again, the hooligans were engaged for most of the morning cooking up a storm with a bunch of stuff I already had on hand.

 For those concerned that we wasted food doing this activity, I want to say that all of the items you see in the round tray, are materials that we’ve used previously in many of our sensory bins.
 When we’re finished with a bin, I seal up the pasta, lentils, rice etc. to be used again and again.
 We’ve been using these same dried food items for a couple of years now.

 As for the shaker bottles, I used a small amount of oatmeal, which lasted the entire morning, and some old, dried dill that was past its best.

 Supplies we used to create our mud kitchen:

 For your convenience, I’ve added affiliate links for some of the products in this post:

 - lentils, rice, pasta and corn kernels (from our stash of sensory bin supplies)

 - shaker jars filled with oatmeal and dried dill